 In order to be comfortable, a daypack needs to have certain characteristics.
 First, it needs to be able to distribute the weight evenly across where you’re carrying it- most likely your back and shoulders.
 The second characteristic is that it needs to allow for proper ventilation around your back.
 Without these two characteristics, a daypack can quickly become awkward and uncomfortable.

-Everyone is different, and will often feel that different things should be taken on a day long hike.
-Things such as food, water, a compass and knife are probably considered essential by most everyone, but there are other possibilities as well.
+Everyone is different, and will often feel that different things should be taken on a day-long hike.
+Things such as food, water, a compass, and a knife are probably considered essential by most everyone, but there are other possibilities as well.
 Some will choose to bring an extra pair of shoes, a change of clothes, or even a two-way radio to keep in touch with the base camp.
 All those things can really add up when it comes to carrying it on a hike.

-So in addition to distributing the weight evenly, a quality daypack must have enough room to find what you need, depending on your situation.
-While each of the day packs on this list has varying dimensions and capacities, all of them had adequate capacity for the essentials used during a day trip around the woods– and some had even more.
+So in addition to distributing the weight evenly, a quality daypack must have enough room to hold what you need, depending on your situation.
+While each of the day packs on this list has varying dimensions and capacities, all of them had adequate capacity for the essentials used during a day trip around the woods– and some have even more.

-Of course, one of the most critical characteristics of the best day packs on the market today is their overall design.
+Of course, one of the most critical features of the best day packs on the market today is their overall design.
 Some that we considered for this list had wonderful material, great capacity, but the way that they were put together just didn’t make any sense.
-For example, we saw a number of day packs where the only thing preventing the contents from spilling out during a climb uphill was a flimsy flap, or ones that were designed to hold a huge hydration pack, but not much else.
+For example, we saw a number of day packs where the only thing preventing the contents from spilling out during a climb uphill were a flimsy flap or ones that were designed to hold a huge hydration pack, but not much else.

 A daypack that is well designed takes into account not only the quality of the material and the workmanship of putting it together correctly but also anticipates the needs of the hiker.
 Zippers should be reinforced or at least strong enough to withstand the rigors of outdoor trekking.
 The material should be tough enough to take a few drops and scrapes against the trees, etc. A hiker should be able to access things such as a compass, water, or a map easily and quickly while wearing a quality daypack.

-One of the main jobs performed by the best day packs is to protect your things.
-This protection can either take the form of protection from the weather, from human mishaps, and even animals.
-Most daypacks do this by providing rip-stop or rip resistant materials, weather proofing, or the ability to add weather proofing.
+Additionally, one of the main jobs performed by the best day packs is to protect your things.
+This protection can either take the form of protection from the weather, from human mishaps and even animals.
+Most daypacks do this by providing rip-stop or rip-resistant materials, weatherproofing, or the ability to add weatherproofing.
 Second, quality hardware and fasteners help to keep things from spilling out unintentionally.